francois-rd/coma/docs/source/tutorials/hooks/protocols.rst

     .. note::

         Not every type of hook uses every protocol parameter.
+The protocols specific to each hook type are listed :ref:`below <specificprotocols>`.
-The :ref:`specificprotocols` are listed below.
-None of these specific differences affect the parameter ordering or naming shown here.
+        **None of these specific differences affect the parameter ordering or naming shown here.**

     :param name: The name given to a command when it is :func:`~coma.core.register.register`\ ed.
     :type name: str
-    :param parser: The :obj:`ArgumentParser` created to handle command line arguments for a specific command when it is :func:`~coma.core.register.register`\ ed.
+    :param parser: The :obj:`ArgumentParser` created to add command line arguments for a specific command when it is :func:`~coma.core.register.register`\ ed and subsequently parse actual command line arguments if the command is invoked on the command line.
     :type parser: argparse.ArgumentParser
     :param known_args: The :obj:`Namespace` object (i.e., first object) returned by `parse_known_args() <https://docs.python.org/3/library/argparse.html#partial-parsing>`_